Super Lawyers

 Litigator Awards

 Colossus” refers to a computer software program used by some insurance companies.
-Colossus is a claims management system that helps insurance adjusters assess the value of personal injury claims.
+Colossus (now DXC Technology) is a claims management system that helps insurance adjusters assess the value of personal injury claims.
 It is primarily used in the insurance industry, particularly for claims related to auto accidents and bodily injuries.

 Colossus uses a set of algorithms and criteria to analyze various factors related to a personal injury claim.
 These factors can include the nature and extent of the injuries, medical expenses, loss of income, pain and suffering, and other relevant details.
 The software then generates a recommended settlement amount based on the input data and predefined valuation rules.

-Critics (that’s us) argue that Colossus leads to lower than reasonable settlement offers.
+Critics (us) argue that Colossus insurance software leads to lower-than-reasonable settlement offers.
 Proponents argue that it provides consistency and objectivity in determining settlement amounts.

 Insurance Companies That Use Colossus